cfengine/documentation/examples/tutorials/distribute-files-from-a-central-location.markdown

 The above policy contains two bundles.
 We have separated a top-level patching bundle from a more specific `patch_distribution` bundle.
 This is an illustration of how to use bundles in order to abstract details.
-You might, for example, have some hosts that you don’t want to fully synchronize so you might use a different method or copy from a different path.
+You might, for example, have some hosts that you don't want to fully synchronize so you might use a different method or copy from a different path.
 Creating numerous bundles allows you to move those details away from the top level of what is involved in patching.
 If people are interested in what